-- My UAS has GPS a flight safety feature whereby it hovers and then slowly lands if communication with the remote control pilot is lost; - I actively analyze flight data and other sources of information to constantly update and enhance safety protocols; - I only operate in reasonably safe environment that are strictly controlled, are away from power lines, elevated lights, airports and actively populated areas; - I conduct extensive pre-flight inspections and protocol, during which safety carries primary importance; - I always obtain all necessary permissions prior to operation; and, I have procedures in place to abort flights in the event of safety breaches or potential danger.
+- I only operate in reasonably safe environment that are strictly controlled, are away from power lines, elevated lights, airports and actively populated areas; - I conduct extensive pre-flight inspections and protocol, during which safety carries primary importance; - I always obtain all necessary permissions prior to operation; and, I have procedures in place to abort flights in the event of safety breaches or potential danger.

-My, Melissa Maxwell's, safety protocols provide a level of safety equal to or exceeding existing rules.
+My, John Looper's, safety protocols provide a level of safety equal to or exceeding existing rules.
 It is important to note that absent the integration of commercial UAS into our national airspace system, helicopters are the primary means of aerial video and photography for community awareness and real estate.
-While the safety record of such helicopters is remarkably astounding, there has been incident involving loss of life as well as extensive property damage; it is far safer to operate a battery powered ultra-light weight UAS.
+While the safety record of such helicopters is remarkably astounding, there has been incident's involving loss of life as well as extensive property damage; it is far safer to operate a battery powered ultra-light weight UAS.

-- First, the potential loss of life is diminished because UAS's carry no people on board and I only operates my UAS in specific areas away from mass populations. - Second, there is no fuel on board a UAS and thus the potential for fire or explosions is greatly diminished. - Third, the small size and extreme maneuverability of my UAS allow me to remotely pilot away from and avoid hazards quickly and safely. - Lastly, given its small size and weight, even when close enough to capture amazing images, my UAS need not be so close to the objects they are focused on through the technology and use of post editing software allowing pan and zoom.
+- First, the potential loss of life is diminished because UAS's carry no people on board and I only operate my UAS in specific areas away from mass populations. - Second, there is no fuel on board a UAS and thus the potential for fire or explosions is greatly diminished. - Third, the small size and extreme maneuverability of my UAS allow me to remotely pilot away from and avoid hazards quickly and safely. - Lastly, given its small size and weight, even when close enough to capture amazing images, my UAS need not be so close to the objects they are focused on through the technology and use of post editing software allowing pan and zoom.